-Under Jewish law, there is an obligation to fulfill a dying person's instructions.49 This is not a transfer at all.
+Under Jewish law, there is an obligation to fulfill a dying person's instructions.52 This is not a transfer at all.
 Rather, it is an instruction to the heirs to engage in certain transactions among themselves.
 If the heirs disobey, there are no practical ramifications; the wishes of the deceased have no judicial teeth.
 A number of conditions must be met for this to be Halachically valid.

-- (a) The dying person must transfer the property in question to a third party to be held in escrow; - (b) The grantor must instruct the third party to whom the property is to be transferred upon the grantor's death.
-According to Jewish law this is considered an inter vivos transfer. - (c) The grantor must express his testamentary wishes in front of the halachic heirs.
-50
+- a.
+The dying person must transfer the property in question to a third party to be held in escrow; - b.
+The grantor must instruct the third party to whom the property is to be transferred upon the grantor's death.
+According to Jewish law this is considered an inter vivos transfer. - c.
+The grantor must express his testamentary wishes in front of the halachic heirs.53 a.
+Tax issues with inter vivos gifts